 In 2009 I was spewn out of art school upon the world with a degree and the existential angst typical of painters upon completion of BFA’s.
-In the five years that followed I taught art and engaged in international and domestic moves with my husband and two young children.
-In 2014, I returned to painting, this time as a practice.
-Since then my work has grown in confidence, expression and clarity.
+In the years that followed I taught art and engaged in international and domestic moves with my husband and two young children.
+In 2014, while living in Inner Mongolia, I returned to painting as an art practice.
+I painted landscapes and my work grew in confidence, expression and clarity.